marcpaterno/spack_retreat/remaining_work.md

   naming convention.

-* ☐ Infrastructure must be developed to facilitate identification and download of appropriate `spack.lock` files according to the destination architecture, and user requirements.
+* ☐ Infrastructure must be developed to facilitate identification and download of appropriate `spack.lock`{.console} files according to the destination architecture, and user requirements.